rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 2. <a name="qa2"></a>[Jump to question](#q2) - **A.** This code compiles and runs without issue so C, D, E, and F are incorrect.
 Line `h1` creates a lambda expression that checks if the age is less than 5.
 Since there is only one parameter and it does not specify a type, the parentheses around the type parameter are optional.
-Line h2 uses the Predicate interface, which declares a `test()` method.
-Since `test()` returns true on the expression, match is output and A is correct.
+Line `h2` uses the `Predicate` interface, which declares a `test()` method.
+Since `test()` returns true on the expression, `match` is output and A is correct.
 3. <a name="qa3"></a>[Jump to question](#q3) - **A, F.** B is incorrect because it does not use the `return` keyword.
-C, D, and E are incorrect because the variable e is already in use from the lambda and cannot be redefined.
+C, D, and E are incorrect because the variable `e` is already in use from the lambda and cannot be redefined.
 Additionally, C is missing the `return` keyword and E is missing the semicolon `;`.
 A and F are the only correct lambda expressions that match the functional interface.
+4. <a name="qa4"></a>[Jump to question](#q4) - **F.** Choice A is incorrect because `forEach` takes a `Consumer` parameter, which requires one parameter.
+Choices B and C are close.
+The syntax for a lambda is correct.
+However, `s` is already defined as a local variable and therefore the lambda can’t redefine it.
+Choices D and E use incorrect syntax for a method reference.
+Choice F is correct.